nezihsunman/BookStoreManagementSystem-BMS-/README.md

 # BookStoreManagementSystemBMS

+Vue Cli install Globally

+npm install -g @vue/cli-service-global

-for installing the project
+for installing the project to local
-    go to the package jsn npm install
+    go to the  root of project
+    cd frontend

+    npm install

+    npm run serve